 CBD products for the skin can be split into 2 main groups.
 Transdermal and topical.

-Trandsdermal CBD products are products which pass through the skin barrier and into the blood stream.
+Transdermal CBD products are products that pass through the skin barrier and into the bloodstream.

-Topical CBD oil is meant to interact the top layer of the skin (epidermis) at the endocannabinoid system receptor points (see image below).
-Therefore, the CBD oil does not pass through to the blood stream and instead works in the skin.
+Topical CBD oil is meant to interact with the top layer of the skin (epidermis) at the endocannabinoid system receptor points (see image below).
+Therefore, CBD oil does not pass through to the bloodstream and instead works in the skin.

 How to Use CBD Oil on Skin

-Learning the endocannabinoid system’s role in the skin helps us to understand how CBD provides benefit to our skin.
+Learning about the endocannabinoid system’s role in the skin helps us to understand how CBD provides benefits to our skin.
 Do you have additional questions regarding the ECS and skin?
 Leave a comment below!